Multi-Center Federated Learning: Clients Clustering for Better Personalization: Some Possible Extensions

 \subsection{Model Aggregation with Neuron Matching}

-The vanilla FL algorithm, FedAvg \cite{mcmahan2017communication}, uses model aggregation with index-based neuron matching which may cause the incorrect alignmentment.
-Neurons with similar functions are usually take different indexes in two models.
+The vanilla FL algorithm, FedAvg \cite{mcmahan2017communication}, uses model aggregation with index-based neuron matching which may cause the incorrect alignment.
+Neurons with similar functions usually take different indexes in two models.
 Recently, a function-based neuron matching \cite{Wang2020Federated} in FL is proposed to align two models by matching the neurons with similar functions.
 In general, the index-based neuron matching can gradually align the neuron's functionality across nodes by repeatedly forcing each local model to be initialized using the same global model.
 However, the function-based neuron matching can speed up the convergence of neuron matching and preserve the unique functional neuron of the minority groups.

 In this work, we integrate layer-wise matching and then averaging(MA) \cite{Wang2020Federated} into ours to increase the capacity to handle heterogeneous challenges.
+In the model aggregation step at the FL server, we need to align the layer-wise parameters among models from different clients.
+For example, given a layer with three neurons \{A1, A2, A3\} in model A, and a layer with neurons \{B1, B2, B3\} in model B, the neuron matching is to find an alignment between two sets that could be seen as a bi-party alignment problem.
+If we use index-based neuron matching, e.g. FedAvg \cite{mcmahan2017communication}, we just simply aggregate the parameters of A1 and B1 according to their index number in each model.
+If we choose function-based neuron matching, e.g. FedAvg \cite{Wang2020Federated}, we probably will aggregate the neuron A1 to B3 that they maybe share similar functions with different indexes in each model.
 The distance between the local model and the global model is the neuron matching score that is calculated by estimating the maximal posterior probability of the $j$-th client neuron $l$ generated from a Gaussian with mean $W_i$, and $\epsilon$ and $f(\cdot)$ are guided by the Indian Buffet Process prior \cite{yurochkin2019bayesian}.